ytaek-oh/retriever/README.md

 docker build -t retriever:v0 .  # see Dockfile if needed.
 ./run_docker.sh
 ```

+Since this codebase directly inherits the [LAVIS](https://github.com/salesforce/LAVIS) project and makes minimal modifications, understanding the code structure and basic usage of LAVIS can be helpful to play with this codebase.

 ## Preprocessing
 This paragraph includes the procedures for constructing (1) NICE and Shutterstock datasets, (2) Constructing FAISS index file as the memory dataset in the paper and following annotations from retrieval, (3) pre-computing retrieved caption features, and finally (4) annotations for training and testing.